oroinc/documentation/user_guide_business_intelligence/reports/bi_reports_examples.rst

 You can group the information in the report by unique values in the column(s).

 .. image:: /user_guide/img/business_intelligence/reports_examples_7.png
-   :alt: Group the information in the report by using unique values in the column(s)
+   :alt: Group the information in the report by unique values in the column(s)

 The report preview: